smorad/um_cisc_7026/lecture_10_generative_models.typ

 ==
 Understanding generative models probabilistically is very hard #pause
-- Requires statistics background most CS students lack #pause
+- Took me years, I still do not fully understand #pause
-- I try and make it easier every year #pause
+- I try and make it easier every year, but requires statistics #pause

 If you understand this concept, all generative models become easy #pause
 - Same objective, just different approximation methods #pause